Carlos Subero: Career

 Subero was hired to manage the Milwaukee Brewers' AA Huntsville Stars in 2014.
 In 2015 Subero guided the 1st year franchise Biloxi Shuckers to the best record in the league with 79 wins, lost in the championship in game 5.
 Subero took the Southern League Manager of the Year honors.

 In 2015, Subero managed the Surprise Saguaros of the Arizona Fall League to the best record in the circuit, losing the championship game to the Scottsdale Scorpions.

 On December 7, 2015, the Brewers hired Subero as their first base and infield coach.
 Subero was fired by the Brewers after the 2019 season.

+Subero managed the Venezuela national baseball team at the 2019 WBSC Premier12.
+Venezuela went 1–2 in the tournament, losing to Japan and Chinese Taipei while defeating Puerto Rico.

 On November 27, 2020, Subero was announced as the new manager for the Hanwha Eagles of the KBO League.

 Personal

 Subero is married and has three kids.